Rokutann/nalist.el/README.md

 # nalist.el

 API to deal with association lists with names, or named alists.
-It's safe with buffer-local and lexical-binding.
+It's safe with lexical and buffer-local bindings.

 ## Installation